haraxcraft/3DModels/README.md

-This is data for 3D printers
+This is data for 3D printers..